 How much profit, you ask?

-Cybercrime is an incredibly lucrative illegal enterprise, robbing the world of more than $600 billion in 2017 alone.
+Cybercrime is a lucrative illegal enterprise, robbing the world of more than $600 billion in 2017 alone2.

 This is not a hypothetical threat.
 Cybercriminals are already targeting us via Wi-Fi connections, both through public networks and in our own homes and offices.

 If you think that’s sensationalist nonsense, you may want to keep reading and talk to us again in a few thousand words.

 Common Wi-Fi Attacks